 Ponte de Lima

-The Ponte de Lima is the oldest vila in Portugal.
+The Ponte de Lima is the oldest chartered town in Portugal.
 Today, it is widely regarded as being one of the prettiest towns in the country.

 The town sits on the banks of the River Lima.
 Its long history is easily visible in the hodgepodge of various architectural types and ancient structures here.

 Ponte de Lima offers a charming blend of fragrant flower gardens, crowded plazas, ancient houses, and breathtaking natural scenery.
-It is worth staying overnight in Ponte de Lima as part of a wider Northern Portugal itinerary.
-However, the town also makes a very worthy day trip from Porto.
+It is worth staying overnight in Ponte de Lima if you have time.
+If not, it can be done as a day trip from Porto.

 Getting to Ponte de Lima